vechain/vechain-docs/how-to-run-a-node/how-to-run-a-thor-solo-node.md

 ### Enabling Remote Access

-If you are not running Thor on the same host as the development environment then you need to provide an API listening address using the `--api-addr` command-line option.
-For example to make Thor accept any remote connection:
+If Thor node is not running on the same machine of the development environment, then you need to provide an API listening address using the `--api-addr` command-line option.
+For example, to make Thor accept any remote connection:

 ```bash
 ./bin/thor solo --on-demand --api-addr 0.0.0.0:8669